fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

   It is analogous to a binary or object file in the field of computer software design.

 Fixed Interconnection
-  An interconnection system that is fixed, and cannot be changed without causing incompatibilities between bus modules (or SoC/IP cores).
+  An interconnection system that is fixed, and *cannot* be changed without causing incompatibilities between bus modules (or SoC/IP cores).
-  Also called a static interconnection.
+  Also called a *static interconnection*.
   Examples of fixed interconnection buses include PCI, cPCI and VMEbus.
-  Also see: variable interconnection.
+  Also see: *variable interconnection*.

 Fixed Timing Specification
   A timing specification that is based upon a fixed set of rules.
   Generally used in traditional microcomputer buses like PCI and VMEbus.
   Each bus module must conform to the ridged set of timing specifications.
-  Also see: variable timing specification.
+  Also see: *variable timing specification*.

 Foundry
   See silicon foundry.